Schemes to support employment

 Employment and training supports

-Each scheme has different eligibility criteria, so it is important to check the detailed information about each scheme.
+Each scheme has its own eligibility criteria, so it is important to check the detailed information about each one.

 Impact on your social welfare payment